-A Proposed Solar Project
+A Solar Project Under Construction

 In Kent County, Maryland